Skip to content

 How to Apply

 Applications can be prepared and submitted through the Foundation’s online grant service during the designated application period.
-The 2025 general grant call was open from 9 to 31 May 2025, and the next general call will take place in spring 2026.
+The 2026 general grant call will be open from 9 to 31 May.

 Decisions on all grants are made by The Board of Trustees of the Jenny and Antti Wihuri Foundation, with the assistance of experts from relevant fields in evaluating the applications.